Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Comparison Points in -contour Plots

-In Section~\ref{sec:r-contours}, we introduce comparison points to provide context for the strength of the unmeasured confounder $U$ in relation to an observed covariate $\xd_j$.
 To shorten the notation in the following, we introduce the abbreviation $W := (\xt, \xd_{-j}, Z)$.
 In the main text, we consider the case where $U$ explains $b$ times as much variance in $D$ and $Y$ as $\xd_j$ does -- conditional on $W$ or $(W,D)$.
 Here, we consider the more general case, where the multiplicative constant $b$ may be different for the relationship between $U \rightarrow D$ and $U \rightarrow Y$.
 We indicate this with a corresponding subscript.

 First, we consider the sensitivity parameter $R_{D\sim U\vert X,Z}$.
 Due to \eqref{eq:reg-cond-d2}, if $U$ explains $b_D$ times as much variance of $D$ as $\xd_j$ -- conditional on $W$ -- and the respective correlations of $U$ and $\xd_j$ with $D$ have the same sign, then